 In order to deliver more value, Learning & Development organizations should adapt from supporting learning in a “push” environment to supporting learning in a “pull” environment.
-For our book we are exploring what we can learn from successful startups.
+For the book I explored what we can learn from successful startups.
 This includes some of the new competencies required of a L&D team in order to deliver unmistakable value.
 One of these new competencies is marketing.
 In a world where learners are often pulling support from sources like YouTube or other resources on the web, L&D needs to ensure that its solutions have the attention of its learners too.

 Historically, organizational learning was pushed to learners via compliance requirements, development plans and corporate-wide initiatives.
 Today’s environment requires L&D to make its solutions desirable for learners to pull.
 This means more than having another table in the cafeteria or sending out another email.
 For learners to want to pull L&D’s solutions they, like any consumer, must see that the value outweighs the cost.
 Time is money to employees, managers and executives alike.
 They will decide where to spend it.